mohamadsalahdarwish/notication-system/README.md

 ## **Conclusion**

 This detailed guide covered the complete setup for building a real-time notification system using Spring Boot and Angular, integrated with Kafka, Redis, and Docker.
 This architecture is suitable for scalable and robust applications requiring real-time features and secure user management.

-Feel free to use this guide as a reference, experiment with the code, and customize the implementation to suit your specific needs.
-If you encounter any issues or have further questions, don’t hesitate to reach out!